MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/bulk-delete-exported-records.md

 ### Setup

-1.Checks for the current version of the org.
+1. Checks for the current version of the org.
-2.Query for a system user to send an email after bulk delete request operation completes.
+2. Query for a system user to send an email after bulk delete request operation completes.
 3. The `BulkDeleteRequest` creates the bulk delete process and set the request properties.
 4. The `CheckSuccess` method queries for the `BulkDeleteOperation` until it has been completed or until the designated time runs out.
 It then checks to see if the operation is complete.